Parallelisation of partial differential equations via representation theory

+\addition{ Partial differential equations (PDEs) in applied mathematics are often posed in symmetrical geometries (disks, balls, squares, or cubes) with variable coefficients that are invariant under symmetry actions (rotations, reflections, or permutation).
+As a motivating example, consider a Schr\"odinger equation in the unit cube $[-1,1]^3$: find $u(x,y,z)$ satisfying Neumann boundary conditions---the normal derivative vanishes at the boundary---such that

+where $\Delta = \partial_{x}^2 + \partial_{y}^2 + \partial_{z}^2$ is the Laplacian and the {\it potential} $a(x,y,z)$ is a function that is invariant under rotations, reflections and permutations (e.g., $a(x,y,z) = x^2 + y^2 + z^2$) or under only negation and permutations (e.g., $a(x,y,z) = (x-y)^2 + (x-z)^2 + (y-z)^2$), with the latter case corresponding to interacting one-dimensional particles.
+The right-hand side $f$ and the solution $u$ do not necessarily have any symmetry properties, that is, they may be {\it anisotropic} with respect to rotations, reflections or permutations. }

+\addition{ This paper addresses a fundamental observation: incorporating symmetries of PDEs in the right way into their discretisation will decouple the problem into independent linear systems that can be solved in parallel.
+The key idea is to build in knowledge about the basic ways in which symmetry can present itself, which exactly corresponds to the building blocks of representation theory: {\it irreducible representations}.
+To understand this procedure we must have a basic understanding of representation theory, a topic that is not widely known in the applied mathematics community. }

+\addition{ Let us motivate this procedure with a much simpler geometry: the unit interval $[-1,1]$, which is invariant under reflection.
+Reflection symmetry is naturally connected to a decomposition into even and odd parts:

+where $\fe$ is invariant under reflection ($\fe(-x) = \fe(x)$), whilst $\fo$ is anti-invariant under reflection ($\fo(-x) = -\fo(x)$).
+That is, the symmetry action of reflection ($x \mapsto -x$) now takes one of two forms: either multiplication by $1$ (in the even case) or $-1$ (in the odd case).
+A decomposition according to parity extends naturally to a geometry that has reflection symmetry in two-dimensions such as the unit square $[-1,1]^2$:

+where each component is either invariant or anti-invariant under horizontal and vertical reflections, see a depiction in \figref{reflectiondecomposition}.
+That is, the symmetry actions of horizontal ($(x,y) \mapsto (-x,y)$) or vertical ($(x,y) \mapsto (x,-y)$) reflection become either multiplication by $1$ or $-1$, with each symmetry class exhibiting different behaviour. }

-\Figurew[reflectiondecomposition]{\hsize} A function on a square can be decomposed into four different symmetry classes according to their even-odd symmetry, which can be viewed in terms of the irreducible representations of $\bbZ_2^2$.
-On the left we plot an arbitrary function $f(x,y) = \cos(6y(y-1)(x-1/5)^2 + \sin(4y-1/10)\E^x)$ and on the right we plot the four components of its symmetric decomposition corresponding to $\bbZ_2^2$.
-Applying a reflection across the $x$- or $y$-axis leaves each term either invariant or swaps the sign.
+\Figurew[reflectiondecomposition]{\hsize} A function on a square can be decomposed into four different symmetry classes according to their \addition{parity}.
+On the left we plot an arbitrary function $f(x,y) = \cos(6y(y-1)(x-1/5)^2 + \sin(4y-1/10)\E^x)$ and on the right we plot the four components of its symmetric decomposition.
+Applying a \addition{horizontal or vertical} reflection leaves each term either invariant or swaps the sign.
 Certain PDEs can be parallelised across four independent solves according to this decomposition.